A Brief History of Natural Citizenship

 To defend their ideology and its pervasive presence in modern American life, they will lie and deceive by any means necessary to protect what they have already achieved and to gain even greater power.
 They will also resort to forging birth documents to deceive those who are contented being deceived.

-Only the fiscal conservatives, and Libertarians see the damage that has been done and are resisting the ever expanding tentacles of federal power, while most of the country is still asleep, -too busy enjoying their sporting events, legal and illegal gambling, fabulous vacations and cruises, booze and drugs, video games, HDTV and internet entertainment, precious vehicles, music collections and TV shows.
+Only the Tea Party patriots, conservatives, and Libertarians see the damage that has been done and are resisting the ever expanding tentacles of federal power, while most of the country is still asleep, -too busy enjoying their sporting events, legal and illegal gambling, fabulous vacations and cruises, booze and drugs, video games, HDTV and internet entertainment, precious vehicles, music collections and TV shows.

 But the days are coming in which everyone will have to choose sides.
 And it is not very far off.
 Which side will you choose?
 And when you finally do, will it already be too late to make a difference?